Nu Skin Review

 Nu Skin Pros & Cons

 One of the co-founders of Nu Skin, Nedra Roney, was deleted from the website in an attempt to hide she is a co-founder because she has been involved in several lawsuits.
 She also pleaded guilty to prescription-drug fraud in 1996 – Source: Fortune.

 This is only one of several outrageous stories with Nu Skin founders involved.

 Who Is Nu Skin For?

-- Nu Skin is for the person who is comfortable with recruiting (mostly bothering) family and friends to get them to join in order to grow the downline and make an income off of it.
+- Nu Skin is for the person who is comfortable with recruiting (mostly bothering) family and friends to get them to join so they can grow their downline and make an income off of it.

 - Nu Skin is for the person who has tremendous sales skills and can convince people to join a pyramid scheme.